-- 1. In the Instance list, choose the item you want to analyze. - In the final list is indeed to the first of walk to analyze.
-In the Time Frame list, choose the period of time you want to analyze.
-For our example, the Association area in the Activity tab shows the total I/O wait on each of the devices used by instance orage in just over one hour, broken down into scattered and sequential I/O types. - 4.
+- 1. In the Instance list, choose the item you want to analyze. - 2.
+In the Time Frame list, choose the period of time you want to analyze. - 3.
+For our example, the Association area in the Activity tab shows the total I/O wait on each of the devices used by instance ora920 in just over one hour, broken down into scattered and sequential I/O types. - 4.
 Check the I/O wait on the devices.
 The I/O wait on devices, for our example, 0E1 and 0E0 is significantly higher than for 0DE and 0DF.
 These are the busy devices as far as this instance is concerned. - 5.
 Drill down into device 0E1 to see its resource consumption over time.
 Find out which statements have been waiting on it.